 ...

 After these changes, I will update the database with makemigrations and then migrate command.
-I want to update url routing for the post detail view:

 from django.urls import path